bmai53/jokes-db/README.md

 # jokesDB

 A collection of (mostly) funny jokes!
-Guaranteed to make you laugh, or atleast forcefully exhale through nose.
+Guaranteed to make you laugh, or atleast forcefully exhale through your nose.

 ### Profanity Filter Status: `ON 🟢`
 Sorry kids, this is on my portfolio